RCS/OMS COVID-19 Update

 In her role as Executive Director, of a 501(c)(3) nonprofit institution, Susie Fahrer is in service to our children, families, staff and the school mission.
 This means she must weigh out every decision through the lens of what is feasible and supportive to these various stakeholders.
 Currently, she is prioritizing ways to support the families that plan to stay with Rainbow into next year.
 This included offering Crisis Tuition Funding for current families financially impacted by COVID-19, trying to re-enroll for the 20-21 school year.
 In addition, funds are being marked for redesigning physical spaces to attend to the latest recommendations for a return to in-person learning including outdoor classrooms, cleaning materials, and any furniture to help with distancing in classroom spaces as developmentally appropriate.
 The budget will also prioritise keeping our staff employed and sustaining the impacts of Covid-19 and a potential recession that could unfold over the next several months.
 Over 85% of our budget is paid to teachers and staff, and with so many unknowns I must be cautious.
 I am sorry I am not able to do more, but I am hopeful that continuing to offer transparency for families will build understanding and resonance.

-Will Rainbow emails and the Google Classrooms remain accessible over the summer?
+Will Rainbow emails and the Google Classrooms remain accessible long-term?

-We do not anticipate disabling these resources over the summer.
+We do not anticipate disabling these resources over the long term, not at least without letting our community know.
 We understand that some students and families have come to rely on the google classroom for social interaction during isolation, and we are aware that this may serve as a resource for some to continue to make contact.
 We simply ask that interactions remain “school appropriate” and that parents generally monitor these interactions to ensure that is the case.

-How will Rainbow's Seven Domains holistic model influence the approach to school next year?
+How does Rainbow's Seven Domains holistic model influence the approach to school the new school year?

 “We develop accomplished, confident, and creative learners who are prepared to be compassionate leaders in building a socially just, spiritually connected and environmentally sustainable world.”